technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![](./media/image32.png)

-3. If you already have Python 3.10 or higher installed, you can create a virtual environment using the following commands:
+3. Create a virtual environment using the following commands,

 ```
 py -3 -m venv .venv